 Priesthood power is available to every member of the Lord’s Church.
-The covenants we make, beginning with baptism, are what makes all the difference.
+The covenants we make, beginning with baptism and the receipt of the Holy Ghost, are what makes all the difference.
 Every blessing is based on obedience to the laws that bring those blessings.
 Covenants are the laws that create lives that are capable of becoming celestial in nature.
-There is no difference between men and women when it comes to receiving the blessings of keeping covenants.
+There is no difference between men and women when it comes to receiving the blessings of keeping our covenants.
 Remember, no one can walk back into the presence of God in the highest degree of the celestial kingdom without a spouse.
 The priesthood and its accompanying blessings given to us here in mortality enables both men and women to be endowed with spiritual power that makes it possible for both of us to become righteous and filled with the Spirit.
 No one has to “hold” the priesthood in order to return to God.
 But all must develop power in the priesthood to return to God.
 That power comes from keeping our covenants, all of which are given to us through the priesthood.

 To review – men hold the priesthood and are under covenant to perform the Lord’s ordinances as He has revealed them through the prophets.
 The priesthood holders are commanded to stand in the place of the Savior and direct the affairs of His Church, serving in all capacities that will bless the lives of God’s children.
-But priesthood power comes from God, and is available to all members of the Lord’s Church, male and female, young and old, because of the covenants we all have made.
+But priesthood power comes from God, and is available to all members of the Lord’s Church, male and female, young and old, because of the priesthood covenants we all have made.